SoftwareAG/c8y-docs/src/documents/guides/users-guide/administration.html.md

 * **type filter** - type required in the document to be forwarded.
 Documents not containing this type will not be forwarded.

 > Note that if filter was added, but no value modified, then only standard properties will be forwarded.
 See filter header to get hint about current filter configuration.
-> For example, if you add a filter for Alarms API but you leave "Fragments to copy" empty, then only standard fields will be forwarded [standard properties for alarm](#data-broker-standard-properties-for-alarms).
+> For example, if you add a filter for Alarms API but you leave "Fragments to copy" empty, then only [standard properties for alarm](#data-broker-standard-properties-for-alarms) will be forwarded.
 If you check "Copy all" checkbox then all fragments will be forwarded.

 List of standard properties to be forwarded in case of standard filter configuration: